Your Guide to the Cast of 'It: Welcome to Derry' and Who Plays Who in HBO's Stephen King Spinoff

 (Image credit: Brooke Palmer/HBO)

 Taylour Paige, 35, grew up a dancer in Inglewood, California, including stints training under Debbie Allen and performing as a Laker Girl.
-She has previously appeared in movies including White Boy Rick, Zola, Boogie, Ma Rainey's Black Bottom, Sharp Stick, and Beverly Hills Cop: Axel F. She also has a Grammy nomination for appearing on Kendrick Lamar's spoken-word track "We Cry Together."
+She has previously appeared in movies including White Boy Rick, Zola, Boogie, Ma Rainey's Black Bottom, Sharp Stick, and Beverly Hills Cop: Axel F. She earned a Grammy nomination for appearing on Kendrick Lamar's spoken-word track "We Cry Together."

 Blake Cameron James as Will Hanlon